logiclabs/ha-pioneervsx/README.md

-# Home Assistant Custom Component for Pioneer VSX 920
+# Home Assistant Custom Component for Pioneer VSX
-Older Pioneer VSX amplifier/receivers require extra carriage returns to be sent to the receiver before they are ready to accept commands.
+Older Pioneer VSX amplifier/receivers require extra carriage returns to be sent to the receiver to wake up the CPU before they are ready to accept commands.
 This custom component fixes that issue.

+## Known models that require wakeup:
+* Pioneer VSX-920

 ## Installation
 1. Copy manifest.json and media_player.py to <config>/custom_components/pioneervsx/ directory